mekline/bird_data/README.md

 ##### Method

 Survey administered on paper (B&W with color reference photos displayed nearby), with open-response line for each bird.
-The instructions given were to "without consulting other peopel, give your best guess for the name of every bird ont he sheet.
-Even if you know it's not really the bird's name, put down what you would call it.
+The instructions given were to "without consulting other people, give your best guess for the name of every bird ont he sheet.
+Even if you know it's not really the bird's name, put down what you would call it."

 Survey available [here](https://docs.google.com/document/d/1K_GfLpS-JbVSd9DlX0YtBkTXxo-8M8PKtRsBUlxttTg/edit).